 These assets might include such things as:

-Your investments will produce a range of returns over time and the general rule of thumb is that you can safely withdraw 4% each year (no matter the annual rate of return) for you to live on, leaving the entire investment intact and producing an income for you in perpetuity.
+Your investments, whether they’re active or passive funds, will produce a range of returns over time and the general rule of thumb is that you can safely withdraw 4% each year (no matter the annual rate of return) for you to live on, leaving the entire investment intact and producing an income for you in perpetuity.